Katriisha/Udasity_CVND---Image-Captioning-Project/README.md

   * **2014 Val images [41K/6GB]** (extract the val2014 folder and place at location cocoapi/images/val2014/)
   * **2014 Test images [41K/6GB]** (extract the test2014 folder and place at location cocoapi/images/test2014/)

-4. The project is structured as a series of Jupyter notebooks that are designed to be completed in sequential order (`0_Dataset.ipynb, 1_Preliminaries.ipynb, 2_Training.ipynb, 3_Inference.ipynb`).
 5. Install tensorboard (It is used in 2_Training.ipynb)
 ```
 pip install tensorboard
 ```
 6. For image captioning evaluation (2_Training.ipynb) you will also need to install open-source library - https://github.com/tylin/coco-caption